HarryTMa/auto_impl/README.md

 ## Usage

-Get ChatGPT API key and set it to your environment variable `OPENAI_API_KEY` before run.
+First install `llm`.
+Follow the instructions from the llm site to set it up.
+For example, use `llm keys set openai` to set up a ChatGPT API key and `llm "Ten fun names for a pet pelican"` to test it.

 ### @auto

-Syntax:
+Usage:

 ```python
 @auto($prompt)